wjgibson/limitless-automation-possibilities/Documentation/Deployment.md

 - This error results from executing `npm start` before executing `npm install`.
 Make sure to do an `npm install` first, then try again.
 ### `Uncaught TypeError: Can not read properties of undefined...`.
 - This error would show up in the developer tools of your console after you try to start the application
+### `Error 400: Bad Request`
+- This error would show up in the developer tools of yout browser after you try to start the application
+- To fix, verify that you setup the postgres server with the password: `password`.
+If not, the files `queries.js` and `destructiveQueries.js` contain the login info for the database, so change them there.

 ## Errors
 - There is no error logging in the current build of the LAP Visual IDE, but errors can be found in the developer tools console.
-- This can be accessed in most browser with the shortcut `CTRL+SHIFT+I`.
+- This can be accessed in most browsers with the shortcut `CTRL+SHIFT+I`.

 ## Potential Disasters
 - The most error prone step in this installation is the command execution when running the app. `npm install` must always be ran before `npm start` or the app will fail to compile.